brpo01/loadbalancer-nginx-10/loadbalancer-nginx-10.md

 - Register a domain name for your website.
 If you need a free domain, just go to [freenom](https://freenom.com).

 - After registration, we have to find a way of mapping the Domain name to our ip address.
 This wil be made possible by the Route 53 service on AWS.
-Roure 53 allows for routing of network/traffic to your domain name b mapping the ip address to the domian name.
+Roure 53 allows for routing of network/traffic to your domain name by mapping the ip address to the domain name.

 - Go to the Route 53 service on the AWS console and create a new hosted zone.